DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-apply-for-teacher-training.md

 ### 4. Apply for teacher training

-You can apply via UCAS, or by using a new GOV.UK service called Apply for teacher training.
-[We’ll help you choose the service that’s right for you](https://www.gov.uk/apply-for-teacher-training).
+You're now ready to submit your application!
+You can apply via the new GOV.UK service called [Apply for teacher training.](https://www.gov.uk/apply-for-teacher-training).